Seth Rogen addresses James Franco’s claim their friendship is ‘over’

 This prompted Franco, in a Variety interview published in October 2024, to reveal that the pair are no longer in touch, stating: “I haven’t talked to Seth.
 I love Seth.
 We had 20 great years together, but I guess it’s over.
 And not for lack of trying.
 I’ve told him how much he’s meant to me.”

-Rogen, who will next appear in Apple TV+ series The Studio, has now been asked about this comment and, despite “not being happy” with the question, he replied: “Honestly, I absorb so little media that it really wasn’t on my radar.”
+Rogen, who will next appear in Apple TV+ series The Studio, has now been asked about this comment and, despite “not being happy” with the question, he told Esquire: “Honestly, I absorb so little media that it really wasn’t on my radar.”

 In an interview with The Times in 2021, Rogen said of the multiple allegations against Franco: “What I can say is that I despise abuse and harassment and I would never cover or conceal the actions of someone doing it, or knowingly put someone in a situation where they were around someone like that.